-HI works to improve the vocational and economic inclusion of people with disabilities in Benin through awareness-raising, training and advocacy.
+Humanity & Inclusion works to improve the vocational and economic inclusion of people with disabilities in Benin through awareness-raising, training and advocacy.
 Our program supports the creation of inclusive businesses and develops guidance and financial support mechanisms to promote access to employment for people with disabilities.
-Our teams work with the authorities, companies and training centers to facilitate the participation of people with disabilities in the political debate and to support advocacy actions aimed at securing their inclusion in the world of work.
+Our teams work with the authorities, companies and training centers to facilitate the participation of people with disabilities in political debate and to support advocacy actions aimed at securing their inclusion in the workplace.

-HI also supports organizations of people with disabilities to develop their capacities and make their structures sustainable.
-With the aim of helping the disabled community to participate fully in society and in the development of public policies, our teams carry out accessibility assessments, strengthen the capacities and skills of disability organizations and support their development at the local and national levels.
+HI also supports organizations of people with disabilities to build capacity and sustainable structures.
+With the aim of helping people with disabilities participate fully in society and in the development of public policies, our teams carry out accessibility assessments, strengthen the capacities and skills of disability organizations and support their development at the local and national levels.

 To ensure that populations with specific needs are taken into account, HI trains humanitarian actors to analyze priority needs and improve the impact of their assistance.
 Our teams support organizations of people with disabilities and civil society organizations fighting violence against women and girls, especially those with disabilities through training and the sharing of good practices.

 Lastly, HI works with a demining training center in Benin (CPADD - Center for advanced training in post-conflict demining and decontamination operations).
 The training modules are developed to improve the security of weapons stockpiles and conventional weapons and to limit the risk of accidental explosions that cause hundreds of casualties worldwide every year.

 Benin has had a stable democracy since 1990, but the economic situation is still fragile, with almost half of the population living in extreme poverty.
 A large majority of the working population depends on the informal economy and farming.